Call now in confidence immediate help & advice 24/7

 Cocaine is a psychologically addictive drug, one that can be extremely hard to beat without attending cocaine rehab.

 However, it is not physically addictive.
-Because of this, you will not need to attend a cocaine detox.
+Because of this, you will not need to attend a cocaine detox at rehab.

 However, you will still need to attend rehab for lengthy treatment and therapy so that you can overcome the physiologically addictive side of cocaine or crack cocaine addiction.